bloom-housing/bloom/README.md

 2. Open the next.config.js file in the public and partner's directory.
 3. Uncomment the experimental property at the bottom of each file.
 4. Follow the directions above to run Bloom locally.
 These steps allow for two development patterns.
 You can edit ui-components within the node_modules of Bloom and the changes will be reflected in your local version of ui-components.
-Alternatively, you can edit the local version of ui-components and the changes will be reflected in the node_module in Bloom.
+Alternatively, you can edit the local version of ui-components and the changes will be reflected in the node_modules in Bloom.
 Both patterns will display up-to-date changes on the local server.

 ### Unlinking UI-C
 1. In the Bloom directory, run `yarn unlink:uic`.